jomasego/specialist-work-recommendations/data/knowledge_base/03_finding_talent_for_clients.md

-# Finding the Perfect Talent on Shakers: A Guide for Clients
+# Finding the Perfect Talent on Makers: A Guide for Clients

-Shakers makes it easy to connect with skilled freelancers for your projects.
+Makers makes it easy to connect with skilled freelancers for your projects.

 ## 1. Posting a Job